locborgtus/xcountry-roadtrip-2023/docs/README.md

 The MYP is relatively efficient, ranging between 275 - 300 W / mile.
 Efficiency largely depends on the speed, elevation, and wind direction.
 This is about 15% less efficient than M3SR.
 I stayed within 70 - 75 mph for my highway miles.
 Efficiency plummets in the MYP after 75 mph, so I avoid speeding as much as possible.

-## Charging & Range: Plenty of chargers, no range anxiety, so-so costs
+## Charging & Range: Supercharger network is great, no range anxiety, so-so costs

 We used only Superchargers and public L2 chargers (see EV Camping section below).
 We charge 2-3 times a day, maybe 1 more on long driving days.
 Each charge is between 10 - 20 minutes.